itsrihan/itsrihan.github.io/README.md

-Portfolio Website
+Portfolio Website:
 Welcome to my portfolio website!
 This project showcases my skills, experience, and achievements as a Computer Science Student | Programmer.
 It's designed to provide a glimpse of my work and capabilities through an interactive, responsive, and visually appealing platform.

 🌐 Live Demo: itsrihan.github.io

-Technologies Used
+Technologies Used:
 HTML5: For structuring the content
 CSS3: For styling and responsiveness
 JavaScript: For interactivity and dynamic content

-How to Run Locally
+How to Run Locally:
 If you'd like to explore the code or make customizations, follow these steps:

 Clone the repository: